 Advancing biodiversity monitoring with environmental DNA and RNA

-Rapid and accurate monitoring of organism presence and health is crucial for biodiversity conservation in the Anthropocene.
-Environmental DNA (eDNA) has become a powerful tool for biodiversity monitoring, enabling the extraction and analysis of genetic material from environmental samples such as soil, water, or air.
-This non-invasive method allows for species detection without direct visual observation.
-My research goes beyond simple presence/absence data by exploring the potential of environmental RNA (eRNA) methods.
+Rapid monitoring of organism presence and health is crucial for biodiversity conservation in the Anthropocene.
+Analysis of environmental DNA (eDNA) naturally shed by organisms into their surroundings has become a powerful tool for biodiversity monitoring, enabling species detection without visual observation.
+I am interested in taking these molecular methods beyond species presence/absence by exploring the potential of environmental RNA (eRNA).
 By analyzing transcribed genes, which reflect the physiological status of organisms, I aim to use changes in gene expression detected via eRNA analysis as indicators of organism health.

 Relevant publications: